10 Offbeat Places to Visit in Uttarakhand

 Uttarakhand, is the land of Gods, they say.
 Now that is not too difficult to believe because it is a magical place, a place where the most powerful angels are even hypnotized to fall from heaven.

-These aren’t exactly commercialized conventional ‘tourist destination’, these are ‘travellers’ destinations’.
+Our list of 10 Offbeat Places to Visit in Uttarakhand has locations that aren’t exactly commercialized conventional ‘tourist destination’, these are ‘travellers’ destinations’.
 A tourist visits places but a traveller explores and drinks in new sites with all the exotic experiences that will come along.

 In this article, we cover some of the most uncommon places of this Shangri-la.
 Let us take a look at the 10 offbeat places that Uttarakhand has in store for us, travellers: